johanneswussler/Mendix-AWS-Lambda/README.md

 #### Provide Permissions to the IAM User

-First of all, the IAM user which was created during the steps in the prerequisites needs to be provided with the permissions to access the Amazon Lambda API.
+First of all, the IAM user which was created during the steps in the prerequisites needs to be provided with the permissions to access the AWS Lambda API.
 This can be done by adding a new policy to the user **mendix-workshop-user**:
 1. Open [AWS CloudShell](https://console.aws.amazon.com/cloudshell/) or switch to an already open CloudShell tab or window.
 2. Use the [put-user-policy](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/iam/put-user-policy.html) and the command below to add an inline policy document that is embedded in the **mendix-workshop-user**.